iamon3/interest_calculator/README.md

     cd ~/temp
     java -jar interest_calculator.jar

+Both of these options will generate outputFile in the working folder.
 Please note, to run on windows, use gradlew.bat instead gradlew